 Let’s get started with an attitude check.
 Here are a few prompts to get your self-assessment going; be sure to be honest and truthful:

-- What can you do to change these?
-Perhaps talk to a friend, mentor, or even a professional.
+What can you do to change these?
+Perhaps talk to a friend, coach, or even a professional.

 Commit to changing.
 Attitude is a choice, with commitment and effort you can change for the better.
 Surrounding yourself with positive thoughts and positive people makes a huge difference.
 If you commit to changing and improving, just one day at a time, wonderful things will happen.

 You’ve been through some years and experiences by now.
 My guess is you have seen things that encouraged and maybe energized you as you look to the future.
 You probably have had some things that have turned you off to people and potentially the world around.
 These life experiences have shaped your attitude in a meaningful way.